future4code/Erick-Neves/README.md

-Esse repositório foi do curso da labenu do início até o final do curso, com a seguinte estrutura:
+Esse repositório foi construido na labenu do início até o final do curso, com a seguinte estrutura:

 ```
 .